Protect Your Invention on Crowdfunding Sites

 Call Now!
 203.975.7678

-(or send us a note using the contact form at right)
+(or send us a note using the Contact Us page)

 A provisional patent application is a low cost way to make your invention “patent pending” for a full year while you are raising money.
 If your project meets its goals, then you move on to the more formal “nonprovisional patent application”.
 If not, then you’ve saved quite a bit of money in legal fees.